 Differences between mobile cloud apps and native apps

-Differences between the look of a native app versus the look a mobile cloud app are readily apparent.
+Differences between the look of a native app versus the look of a mobile cloud app are readily apparent.
 Some clear differences between mobile cloud apps and native apps that affect development include:

 - The mobile app environment: Mobile cloud server or mobile device